Linear Regression: Multiple Regression Theory and Python Implementation (From Scratch & scikit-learn)

 \end{align}

-We will discuss how to determine this regression coefficient vector $\bm{\theta}$ in the next section.
+In the next section, we will discuss how to determine this regression coefficient vector $\bm{\theta}$.

-That is, the method finds the estimated value $\hat{\bm{\theta}}$ of the regression coefficient vector $J \equiv (\varepsilon^{(1)})^2 + (\varepsilon^{(2)})^2 + \cdots + (\varepsilon^{(n)})^2$ so that the sum of squared error terms in each data $\hat{\bm{\theta}}$ is minimized.
+That is, we seek the estimated value $\hat{\bm{\theta}}$ of the regression coefficient vector $\bm{\theta}$ that minimizes the sum of squared error terms for each data point, $J \equiv (\varepsilon^{(1)})^2 + (\varepsilon^{(2)})^2 + \cdots + (\varepsilon^{(n)})^2$.

-From $\eq{eq:reg}$, $\bm{\varepsilon} = \bm{y}\, – X \bm{\theta}$, the least-squares method in linear multiple regression can be expressed in the following formula.
+From $\eq{eq:reg}$, since $\bm{\varepsilon} = \bm{y}\, – X \bm{\theta}$, the mathematical expression of the least squares method for linear multiple regression is as follows:

 \begin{align*}